Fast randomized numerical rank estimation for numerically low-rank matrices: Introduction

-The task and development has close connections to results in the statistical literature, some of which we mention along the way.
+To our knowledge, the fact that a sketch of the form $YAX$ preserves `some coarse spectral structure' was first noted in~\cite{Andoni2013}.
+We use techniques similar to their proofs for our theoretical results.
+Related results for the bulk of the eigenvalues of $(AX)^*(AX)$ were first obtained in~\cite{Gittens2011}.
+The main theoretical contributions of this work, deterministic and probabilistic bounds on the accuracy of $\sigma_i(AX)$ as estimates for $\sigma_i(A)$, build on these results.
+In particular, we provide a tighter lower bound on $\sigma_i(AX)/\sigma_i(A)$ relevant for small singular values of $AX$.

 The complexity of our algorithm is $O(mn\log n+r^3)$ for dense $m\times n$ matrices, and can be lower if $A$ has structure that can be exploited for computing the sketches $AX$ and $Y AX$.
 This is clearly a subcubic complexity (assuming $r\ll m,n$), and it runs significantly faster than computing the full SVD. \ Moreover, in many cases, computing $AX$ (which is usually the dominant part of our rank estimation algorithm) is a required part of the main algorithm (e.g. randomized SVD); and in some algorithms~\cite{clarkson2017low,nakatsukasa2020fast} this is true even of $Y AX$.
 In such cases, the additional work needed for estimating the rank is therefore significantly smaller, such as $O(r^3)$ or sometimes even $O(r)$.
+Our algorithm is competitive when the target rank $r$ is much smaller than the dimensions of the matrix.

+In particular, for the widely used randomized SVD we argue that it is computationally efficient to compute $YAX$ and its singular values, after having computed a sketch $AX$.
+The reason is that $\sigma_i(YAX)$ will provide information on how appropriate the size of the sketch $AX$ is.
+Subsequently, more columns can be added or columns can be removed before computing a QR decomposition $QR = AX$ and computing the product $B = Q^*A$.
+This will save computational cost in either case: an unnecessary large sketch, or a sketch of insufficiently large dimension.
+We also introduce an algorithm that combines the rank estimation algorithm with randomized SVD, using the information provided by $\sigma_i(YAX)$.